top of page

 Safari passes all three.

-I grew up dreaming of growing on safari.
+I grew up dreaming of going on safari.
 I've always loved the wildness and freedom that comes with being in nature, watching the beauty of it all.
 If you've been dreaming of it, find a way to do it.
 Start saving now.
 The first time I went to Africa, I paid for my flights and lodging with the coins that I had saved throughout high school and college.
 If I can do it, you can absolutely do it too!

 Comments